oduwsdl/ORS/ukvs.md

 The next line with `:2009` suggests that there are 50 mementos with `datetime` in 2009 and before.
 The entry with `201603:` suggests that there are a total of 120 mementos starting from March 2016 till now.
 Finally, the last line suggests that there are an over all 300 mementos of `apple.com` URI-Rs.

+### Other fields

+A MementoMap may also contain `frequency` information decomposed over other useful fields such as `status`, `language`, and `mime` etc.
+One or more of these fields can be included in the OSLJ or as key fields (or a combination of both) as described the usage of the `datetime` field above.
+Knowing the distribution of certain mementos over their `status` codes could help reduce unnecessary traffic for resources that were captured numerous times, but resulted largely in `5xx` codes.
+Similarly, knowing about the number of redirects (i.e., recorded `3xx` responses) can give a better estimate of useful holdings of resources in an archive.

+The OSLJ block is also open for application specific data or custom fields for specific human-friendly notes.